PDF editing your way

 Distribute the ready blank by way of electronic mail or fax, print it out or download on your gadget.

-PDF editor will allow you to make adjustments to your Form 8379 Fill Online from any internet connected device, customize it in line with your needs, sign it electronically and distribute in several approaches.
+PDF editor will allow you to make adjustments to your injured spouse form Fill Online from any internet connected device, customize it in line with your needs, sign it electronically and distribute in several approaches.

-In this video we're gonna be talking about the form 83-79 injured spouse and just real quick the injured spouse form is used in a scenario where one of the spouses has some sort of debt and whether it be you know back child support or unpaid taxes and the IRS is going to then garnish the refund for that that debt in which case one of these spouses would be negatively or adversely affected so you would file this form allocate the monies to whom they belong the dependents and everything else in which case it will then split the IRS will only garnish that of the spouse with the debt so not going to go into a ton of detail but a couple of different ways to get to the form you can come over here to the miscellaneous forms and top right there is the form 83-79 you can also just type in injured which is the way I remember it I stink it remembering form numbers and then we're gonna click in here on injured spouse allocation read this guy click continue so there is a significant disclosure that hey your refund is gonna come very much delayed so just anticipate the fact that things are gonna be slow now you're gonna go through and read these guys and they can be a little bit tricky but I'm gonna select yes the debt is only owed by my spouse for one of these items okay and I'm also going to select that I did make and report payments such as federal income tax withholdings or estimated tax payments okay so check those two guys if you look at the w-2s the spouse and the primary roughly have about the same amount in wages and the spouse roughly has fifty grand and we're gonna say that the two children on the return or being claimed by her including herself or his himself so we're gonna give the number of exemptions three you would then go ahead and add or move any of these dollar amounts over to the spouses side those that you want you can see that the federal tax withheld is going to be pulled from the return nothing for you to do there again just another little note down here at the bottom 11 to 14 weeks delay on receiving your refund whenever this form is attached to the return we are then going to click continue it is then reiterating hey you know this is gonna take forever that you're putting this on there okay so we want you to be very clear and your tax payer to be very clear that there's nothing we can do about this once you tag tag the form on the return the IRS is gonna take their sweet time reviewing it so you've got 7 to 21 days and you can tag another 14 weeks you know for three and a half months on top
+In this video we're going to be talking about the form 83-79 injured spouse and just real quick the injured spouse form is used in a scenario where one of the spouses has some sort of debt and whether it be you know back child support or unpaid taxes and the IRS is going to then garnish the refund for that that debt in which case one of these spouses would be negatively or adversely affected, so you would file this form allocate the monies to whom they belong the dependents and everything else in which case it will then split the IRS will only garnish that of the spouse with the debt so not going to go into a ton of detail but a couple of different ways to get to the form you can come over here to the miscellaneous forms and top right there is the form 83-79 you can also just type in injured which is the way I remember it I stink it remembering form numbers, and then we're gonna click in here on injured spouse allocation read this guy click continue so there is a significant disclosure that hey your refund is going to come very much delayed so just anticipate the fact that things are going to be slow now you're gonna go through and read these guys, and they can be a little bit tricky but I'm going to select yes the debt is only owed by my spouse for one of these items okay, and I'm also going to select that I did make and report payments such as federal income tax withholding or estimated tax payments okay so check those two guys if you look at the w-2s the spouse and the primary roughly have about the same amount in wages and the spouse roughly has fifty grand, and we're gonna say that the two children on the return or being claimed by her including herself or his himself, so we're gonna give the number of exemptions three you would then go ahead and add or move any of these dollar amounts over to the spouses side those that you want you can see that the federal tax withheld is going to be pulled from the return nothing for you to do there again just another little note down here at the bottom 11 to 14 weeks delay on receiving your refund whenever this form is attached to the return we are then going to click continue it is then reiterating hey you know this is going to take forever that you're putting this on their okay so we want you to be very clear and your taxpayer to be very clear that there's nothing we can do about this once you tag the form on the return the IRS is gonna take their sweet time reviewing it, so you've got 7 to 21 days and you can tag another 14 weeks you know for three and a half months on top.